A True Individualized and Comprehensive Model of Care At Home for People with Parkinson's, ALS and other Motor Disorders

-According to the ALS Association, in about 10% of cases, ALS is caused by a genetic defect.
+According to the ALS Association, only 5 to 10% of cases of ALS in the U.S. are genetic; the cause of 90-95% of cases is unknown.
 ALS is a disorder that affects the function of nerves and muscles.
 Based on U.S. population studies, a little over 5,600 people in the U.S. are diagnosed with ALS each year.
 (That's 15 new cases a day.)
 It is estimated that as many as 30,000 Americans have the disease at any given time.
 According to the ALS CARE Database, 60% of the people with ALS in the Database are men and 93% of patients in the Database are Caucasian.
 Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
 However, cases of the disease do occur in persons in their twenties and thirties.

 What is Parkinson’s Disease?
 A general definition

 Parkinson's disease (PD)is a progressive disorder of the brain and central nervous system that causes a variety of movement problems (such as shaking, muscle stiffness, and difficulty walking).